Zillow Group Inc. (NASDAQ:Z) stock crossing the finish line today

 Sponsored

-Additionally, it is important to take into account Z stock ratios, including its price-to-sales ratio, which is 1.08 for the last tewlve months.
+As well, it is important to consider Z stock ratios such as price-to-sales, which is currently 1.01.

 How does Zillow Group Inc. (Z) stock rate among analysts?
 Buy, sell, or hold?